Skip to main content

 28 mentions Positive Neutral Negative

-• “The concept of this game is interesting, but it proves to be extremely tedious - mindlessly clicking away at the same objects and places over and over again to get more of the story - and that's it.”
+• “The concept of this game is interesting, but it proves to be extremely tedious - mindlessly clicking the same objects and places repeatedly to get more of the story, and that's it.”

 • “The biggest complaint I have for this game is that it would have been so much better if progressing in it wasn’t so tedious.”

-• “It's a tedious structure that will essentially have you running small laps of the cabin from the start right until the very end and quickly extinguish any initial excitement you had for exploring this new world.”
+• “It's a tedious structure that will essentially have you running small laps of the cabin from the start right until the very end, quickly extinguishing any initial excitement you had for exploring this new world.”

 • stability